About Rainforest Foundation Norway

 Our operations are funded by The Norwegian Agency for Development Cooperation, The Norwegian Ministry of Foreign Affairs, Norway’s International Climate and Forest Initiative (NICFI), Rainforest Fund, Ford Foundation, the Norwegian embassy in Indonesia, the Norwegian embassy in Brazil, the Norwegian Broadcasting (NRK) telethon 2015 and Good Energies Foundation.
-In addition, we recieve regular donations from corporate partners and the general public.
+In addition, we receive regular donations from corporate partners and the general public.

 We were founded in 1989, following the formation of the Rainforest Foundation the same year by Sting and his wife Trudie Styler.
 It came about after the leader of the indigenous Kayapó people of Brazil, Chief Raoni, made a personal request to them that they help his community protect their lands and their culture.
 At that time, we comprised the Norwegian branch of the international Rainforest Foundation network.

-In 1996, we became an independent foundation.
-In 2003, we reorganized as a democratic organisation with five Norwegian member organisations: The Norwegian Forum for Development and Environment, Friends of the Earth Norway, The Development Fund, and The Future in our hands, Nature and Youth, and Eco-Agents.
+In 1997, we became an independent foundation.
+In 2003, we reorganized as a democratic organisation with five Norwegian member organisations.
+Members are: Friends of the Earth Norway, The Development Fund, The Future in our hands, Nature and Youth, and Eco-Agents.

 Our approach to rainforest protection

 Rainforest Foundation Norway has a rights-based approach to rainforest protection.
 We believe that the peoples and nations who for generations have developed their cultures and societies in balanced interaction with the highly complex yet vulnerable ecosystems of the rainforest have fundamental rights to these areas.
 They also have the strongest motivation to protect them.

 Legal recognition of the collective territorial and cultural rights of forest-based peoples and communities is crucial to the fulfillment of their human rights.
 It is also a prerequisite for the long-term protection of the rainforest.

 Secure tenure is not in itself a guarantee for sustainable resource use.
 We do believe it provides the best foundation for working with people and communities to meet the challenge of combining development with the protection of biodiversity and the maintenance of the essential ecosystem services provided by the rainforest.